 For my trials of Cheshire Sheese, I altered this recipe from the British Cheese Board.
-These scones are surprisingly tasty, and make an excellent, savory teatime treat.
-Any cheese or Sheese, as the case may be, should work well in this baseline recipe.
+These vegan cheese scones are incredibly tasty, and make an excellent, savory teatime treat.
+Any dairy-free cheese or Sheese, as the case may be, should work well in this baseline recipe.
 On my next run, I will likely throw in a teaspoon or two of chives to jazz things up a bit.
-I actually used hemp milk in this recipe.
-But, since hemp milk is just beginning to hit stores, I noted rice or soymilk in the ingredients instead.
-Any milk alternative (plain or unsweetened) should work well.

 - 8 oz all-purpose flour